 K-means utilize an iterative procedure to yield its final clustering based on the number of predefined clusters, as per need according to the dataset and represented by the variable K.

 For instance, if K is set to 3 (k3), then the dataset would be categorized in 3 clusters if k is equal to 4, then the number of clusters will be 4 and so on.

-The fundamental aim is to define k centers, one for each cluster, these centers must be located in a sharp manner because of the various allocation causes different outcomes.
+The fundamental aim is to define k centres, one for each cluster, these centres must be located in a sharp manner because of the various allocation causes different outcomes.
 So, it would be best to put them as far away as possible from each other.